-If you need more reasons of why you should do them, then here are another five excellent ones:
+If you need more reasons to why you should do them, here’s another five excellent ones:

 Pullup vs Chinup – Which One Is Better?

 So regardless of the grip you’re going with, at the end of the day you’re working your arms, your back, your shoulder and your trunk muscles, because the movement pattern through shoulder extension is ultimately the same.

 As far as which variation is better, the truth is, there’s no right or wrong answer here – it all depends, and that changes from one person to another.

 If you’re struggling to do even one or two pullups, then start with the easiest one, and then and move on to harder variations as you get stronger and increase your rep range.